-3 means water above the ground surface and within a lake, river, artificial watercourse, or wetland, but does not include water in the sea, snow or rain or water vapour in the air.
+&lt;sup>3 means water above the ground surface and within a lake, river, artificial watercourse, or wetland, but does not include water in the sea, snow or rain or water vapour in the air.
 When a distance to a surface water body is being considered, it means the distance to the bed of a lake, river, artificial watercourse or to the boundary of a wetland (see wetland boundary definition).

-4 means the land within the following distances of the bed of any lake, river or wetland boundary:
+&lt;sup>4 means the land within the following distances of the bed of any lake, river or wetland boundary:

-^{1.} In Hill and High Country land or land shown as High Soil Erosion Risk on the Planning Maps - within 10 m; and 2.
-In all other land not shown as High Soil Erosion Risk on the Planning Maps or defined as Hill and High Country - within 5 m.
+1. In Hill and High Country land or land shown as High Soil Erosion Risk on the Planning Maps - within 10 m; and required to avoid, remedy or mitigate effects on the waterway and to comply with condition 13(a) of resource consent CRC185857.

+2. In all other land not shown as High Soil Erosion Risk on the Planning Maps or defined as Hill and High Country - within 5 m.